matangiz/tools/README.md

 ```

-You can use the `-o` or `--output` argument to write signed certificate to specific file
+You can use the `-o` or `--output` argument to write roof of factories certificate to specific file
+Note that you can use the --username and --password argument for authentication instead of the user input